krmanik/Anki-Custom-Card-Layout/README.md

 - 110 commands
 - font ```Orbitron```
 - open ttyd in termux and view in ankidroid using ```iframe```.
 For more view [Add ttyd to termux and practice command](https://simplezhongwen.blogspot.com/2020/08/practice-linux-commands-using-ankidroid.html)

+# Disclaimer
+The software, code and website links available in this GitHub repo are provided "as is" without warranty of any kind, either express or implied. <br/>**Use at your own risk.**

 # Contribution
 Share custom card design made using AnkiDroid JS API.